BaitAPI/ChessDestroyer/README.md

 ```
 Cargo will fetch all the dependencies and start the application.\
 Congratulations!
 You're now ready to start using the project!
+## Technical Documentation
+For a deeper understanding of our project, we've prepared a [Technical Documentation](https://github.com/BaitAPI/ChessDestroyer/blob/60b6a749f1f8754959b49109e0dd49da96c1c53b/technical_documentation.md).
+Here, you will find insightful details about the design principles we've adopted, the technologies we've used, and our rationale behind certain code implementations.
+This documentation shall help you grasp a wider view of our project beyond installation and usage.
 ## Contribution
 Contributions, issues and feature requests are welcome!
 Feel free to check issues page.\
 ### Show your support